regiscamimura/regiscamimura/README.md

 I'm a morning person, expect the best from me in the mornings.
 For coding or meetings, morning is my time.

-I usually have a very stable schedule with normal working hours.
-I don't work over night or on the weekends.
+I usually have a very stable schedule with regular working hours.
+I usually don't work over night or on the weekends.

 #### Pros